pablo-lamtenzan/Pestilence/README.md

 - Famine: a simple virus that infect elf files in a target directories.
 - Pestilence: Famine's virus adding ofuscation methods.

-When pestilence will be end, the next step will be code War a polymorphic virus and finally the last challenge is called Death a virus that regroups all the properties of his ancestors.
+When pestilence will be end, the next step will be code War a polymorphic virus and finally the last challenge is called Death, a virus that regroups all the properties of his ancestors.
 But adding the capacity to have a metamorphic code.
 But for the momment the goal of this project is to discover and understand the differents ways of ofuscation.

 # III.
 How it works ?
 (for the moment i ve only coded Famine, i haven t nothing about pestilence i m just using the readme for organise my future work on Pestilence)